 The systematic partnership between VMware and IBM dates back to 2016.
 This partnership helped VMware customers upgrade to a turnkey native VMware environment in IBM Cloud’s data centres (Check Product).
 Those who are dealing with complex VMware workloads can transform their on-premise environments to the IBM Cloud, without any need to refractor their applications.

-Here’re the most compelling value propositions to run VMware workloads on IBM Cloud.
+List of most compelling value propositions to run VMware workloads on IBM Cloud:

 With VMware solutions on IBM Cloud, you will get full administrative access to PCS, NSX, vCentre and other add-on services.
 Additionally, VMware customers get full bare metal and hypervisor access with the same control, security and functionality they experience in the on-premise environment.
 If you are a VMware solutions user, you don’t need to make any changes in your existing processes, as the only change will be of the workloads running in the cloud model.

 2. Multiple SDDC Configurations and Hardware Options

 Considering the diverse requirement of customers, IBM offers the choice of two automated software-defined data centre (SDDC) configurations – VMware vCenter Server (VCS) and VMware Cloud Foundation (VCF).
 With these two configurations, customers can tailor their environment as per the complexity of their VMware workloads on IBM Cloud.
 Additionally, they provide six compute options, nine RAM options, and two storage types (vSAN and NFS).

 If you have already invested in VMware licenses, you can benefit from the Bring Your Own License (BYOL) support.
 You can use your existing VMware licenses for vCenter Server, NSX, vSAN and vSphere, as those will be already provisioned with a VCF and VCS environment.